Published 06:23 IST, November 13th 2019

 Advertisement

-Around 60 incidents of hate crimes against Sikhs were reported to US Federal Bureau of Investigation in 2018, making community third most commonly targeted religious group after Jews and Muslims in US, according to an annual report released by FBI on Tuesday.
+Around 60 incidents of hate crimes against Sikhs were reported to the US Federal Bureau of Investigation in 2018, making the community the third most commonly targeted religious group after Jews and Muslims in the US, according to an annual report released by the FBI on Tuesday.

 Advertisement